Natural Hazard Risks in San Diego, CA

 - •Estimated annual loss of $648M from this hazard type

-- •51 significant events recorded in proximity since 1950
+- •Frequent historical activity recorded in proximity

 Earthquake Risk